These gluten-free spritz cookies are perfectly buttery, light, and simple to make! They’re also dairy-free and AIP.

-Spritz cookies are officially one of my new favorite holiday cookies and win by both taste, and by beauty!
+Spritz cookies are one of my new favorite holiday cookies, and they win by both taste and aesthetic!
 They’re very similar to a shortbread cookie but have a more tender and soft texture like a sugar cookie.
-They’re traditionally made with a cookie press to give them a gorgeous shape and topped with icing and sprinkles!
+Similar to my recipes for AIP gingerbread cookies or AIP cut-out sugar cookies, they’re light and fun to decorate, but what really makes these different is a cookie press to give them a gorgeous shape.

 How to make paleo spritz cookies